Karitham/WaifuBot/README.md

 ## Running the bot

 You can run the bot by either doing `go run .` or building ( `go build` ) it and then running the `bot` executable binary.

-## Contribution

-If you want to contribute, just try to follow a clear style just as the rest of the code

-Try to space your code and follow general programming guidelines

-About comments : The code should speak for itself, only comment big processes / dense places.

-See [Project](https://github.com/Karitham/WaifuBot/projects/1) to view the current progress of the bot

 ## Thanks